 Abnormal uterine bleeding (AUB) is any bleeding that strays too far from what is considered a healthy monthly period or any bleeding that occurs too far outside of your normal monthly cycle.
+Sometimes, the cause of abnormal bleeding is minor and easily treated.
+Other times, abnormal uterine bleeding can be a red flag for an underlying condition that requires medical attention.

 So, how do you know what is and isn’t abnormal bleeding?
 With so many possible causes and overlapping symptoms, it’s not always easy to tell what’s normal and when it’s time to be concerned and ask questions.